roehampton/module-content/software-development-1/week-01/seminar/README.md

 17. In math notation you can multiply *x* and *y* like this: *xy*.
 What happens if you try that in Python?

-18. What is the result of the following calculation:
+18. What is the result of the following calculation in Python:

         3 + 2 * 9 / 10 -1